hashicorp/terraform-provider-awscc/docs/resources/networkmanager_connect_peer.md

 - `bgp_options` (Attributes) Bgp options for connect peer. (see [below for nested schema](#nestedatt--bgp_options))
 - `core_network_address` (String) The IP address of a core network.
-- `inside_cidr_blocks` (List of String) The inside IP addresses used for a Connect peer configuration.
+- `inside_cidr_blocks` (List of Dynamic) The inside IP addresses used for a Connect peer configuration.
 - `subnet_arn` (String) The subnet ARN for the connect peer.
 - `tags` (Attributes Set) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))